VivekTRamamoorthy/VivekTRamamoorthy/README.md

 ![Github stats](https://github-readme-stats.vercel.app/api?username=VivekTRamamoorthy&theme=highcontrast&show_icons=true&count_private=true)

-I enjoy the interactivity that web projects allow and hence, most of my recent projects have been web based.
+I enjoy the interactivity that web projects allow; hence, most of my recent projects have been web-based.

-Here are some highlights if you are interested:
+Here are some highlights:

  - [MatlabJS: A Javascript mini library for Matlab users](https://www.github.com/VivekTRamamoorthy/MatlabJS)
       - A list of utility functions written in Javascript to help code conversion from Matlab